-GlobalSign only accepts Public Keys from RAs that have been protected during transit and have had the authenticity and integrity of their origin from the RA suitably verified.
-RA's shall only accept Public Keys from Subscribers in accordance with Section 3.2.1 of this CPS.
+GlobalSign CAs only accept Public Keys from RAs that have been protected during transit and have had the authenticity and integrity of their origin from the RA suitably verified.

 6.1.4 CA Public Key Delivery to Relying Parties

 GlobalSign ensures that its Public Keys are delivered to Relying Parties in such a way as to prevent substitution attacks.
 Commercial web browsers and platform operators are encouraged to embed Root Certificate Public Keys into their root stores and operating systems.
 Issuing CA Public Keys are delivered by the Subscriber in the form of a chain of Certificates or via a Repository operated by GlobalSign and referenced within the profile of the issued Certificate through AIA (Authority Information Access).